-There are several ways to replace a bad hard line.
+There are several ways to replace a bad hard line on your vehicle.
 You could order a pre-bent line from your local NAPA store, or you can bend one yourself.
+Pre-bent lines are great when the application is available and you just want to swap out the part and move on.
+Pre-bent lines are also available in different tubing materials.
+Unfortunately not every application has a pre-bent line available.
+There’s also custom work.
 For those that need to bend a line yourself, the best solution is Poly-Armour® sticks.
 These are pre-flared lines that come in different lengths, with varying sizes and types of fittings.
 Poly-

 Tools For Bending Brake Lines

 There are several types of tools available, from simple radius tools to more accurate lever-action benders.
+While there is an old trick using sand to bend lines by hand, there’s really no need when there are tools readily available on the market.
 The key to using a bending tool is to get a quality tool that won’t kink the line.
 While Poly-

-Simple bender – These tools are single piece and use a hook-type latch to lock the tubing in place.
+Simple Bender – These tools are single piece and use a hook-type latch to lock the tubing in place.
 You use one hand to hold the line and tool together, while the other hand bends the line.
-These tools are fairly cheap and are really good for ruining a piece of tubing.
-The don’t secure the line, complicated bends can easily become out of line, where your bends don’t match the direction they need to be.
+These tools are fairly cheap but have a fairly high chance of ruining a piece of tubing.
+They don’t secure the line so complicated bends can easily become out of line, where your bends don’t match the direction they need to be.
 While they may help you get the job done in a pinch, this is not a good tool for bending tight bends on small line.

 The most important factor that you need to keep in mind when bending brake lines- don’t forget the flares and fittings.
 Even seasoned pros sometimes to forget to slide the fitting all the way to the flare before bending the line, which means you have to either straighten the line or cut and reflare the line.
+You can always use a piece of tape to hold the fitting at the end of the line by the flare just in case.
 Also, when making bends near the end of the line, if you need to add a flare, do it BEFORE bending the line, your flare tool needs room ahead of the bend, make sure you have enough.

 Bending brake lines is not difficult, but it does take a little practice to get good at it.
+If you really want to master this skills pick up a roll of brake line and spend some time worknig with it in various shapes.
+You’ll start to get an idea of what you can and can’t do with it.
 Whether you are plumbing in your brakes, a transmission cooler, or hardlining your air-ride system, bending tubing is required.
-With a little practice, you will be able to master the art of bending brake lines.
+With a little practice, you will be able to master the art of bending brake lines and fuel lines.